archlinux/aur/README.md

 #### License
 MIT License

 Stock information is taken from IEX's free API.
 Mutual fund and over-the-counter information is taken from and Morningstar's free API.
 Cryptocurrency information is taken from Coinmarketcap's free API.
-News information is taken from News API.
-Shortened links are provided by Google's URL Shortener API.
 Please do not abuse the APIs by repeatedly requesting information.
 Read the provided license for more information.
 #### Future Ideas/To-do
-* Historical support -- 7d/28d profits (wait for coinmarketcap historical release)
+* Historical support -- 28d profits (wait for coinmarketcap historical release)
 * Look for API to replace Morningstar for MUTF/OTCMKTS data, preferably with intraday data (wait for iex v2 probably)
 * DEB/RPM package